|> /~\ |≥ (

 Fr 14 Nov 2025 10:30 – 11:00 - Conservatoire Hall KC (4th floor Amare)

-In this session, Katrin Korfmann discusses the connection between her artistic practice, research, and teaching and shares her insights on preparing for a PhD in and through art/design.
+In this session, artist and KABK tutor Katrin Korfmann discusses the connection between her artistic practice, research, and teaching, and shares her experiences with preparing for a PhD in and through art/design.

-• The ‘temporality of making’, namely the photographic practice and photographic technology; such as continuum of production, composite time, algorithmic training time.
+• The ‘temporality of making’, encompassing both photographic practice and photographic technology, such as continuum of production, composite time, and algorithmic training time.

-• The ‘temporality of representing’, specifically in the image or code; for example bended time, asynchronous and multitemporal time.
+• The ‘temporality of representing’, manifest in the image or code, for example as bent, asynchronous, or multi-temporal time.

-As photography arose with modernity, where technology accelerated speed and enabled photography to stop time, this research project asks what photographic temporality means in the age of machine learning, where the speed of optical mechanical photography is replaced by digital real-time and the photographic appears as algorithmically driven code representing navigable imagery in multiple perspectives.
+As modernity gave rise to photography, a time when technological development accelerated and photography could seemingly stop time, Imaginary Time asks what photographic temporality means in the age of machine learning—when the speed of optical-mechanical photography has been replaced by digital real-time, and the photographic appears as algorithmically driven code representing navigable imagery from multiple perspectives.

 The Turn, Installation view, Piezography mounted on aluminium, 262 x 178 cm, includes 40 prints, 31 x 34 cm each, Katrin Korfmann, 2025.